alexander-mc/Voice_Tunes/README.md

 Want to take your tune to the next level and see what it might look like as sheet music?

-Try uploadomg your tune to [Midi Sheet Music](http://midisheetmusic.com)!
+Try uploading your tune to [Midi Sheet Music](http://midisheetmusic.com)!
 You will need to download the program, but it's free, takes a minute, and is definitely worth it.

 ## Features